lammps/lammps/doc/src/Developer_notes.rst

 command <neighbor>`: `bin` (the default, uses binning to achieve linear scaling with system size), `nsq` (without binning, quadratic scaling), `multi` (with binning, optimized for varying cutoffs or polydisperse granular particles).
-In addition how the neighbor lists are constructed a number of different variants of neighbor lists need to be created (e.g. "full" or "half") for different purposes and styles and those may be be required in every time step ("perpetual") or on some steps ("occasional").
+In addition to how the neighbor lists are constructed a number of different variants of neighbor lists need to be created (e.g. "full" or "half") for different purposes and styles and those may be required in every time step ("perpetual") or on some steps ("occasional").

 The neighbor list creation is managed by the ``Neighbor`` class.